Best Drum Dampeners

 The Drum Clip

-Your card holder, wallet, or box of cigarette also works as a cost effective option.
+A card holder, wallet, or loaded box of cigarette may work as a free alternative to this.

 The drum clip won my heart in this category because: